LLC for Interior Design

 Step 1: Select an LLC name for your design company

 Decide what you’ll call your interior design business.
-The right business name marries legal compliance with brand identity.
+The right how to name a business marries legal compliance with brand identity.
 While states dictate the specifics (like including “Limited Liability Company” or “LLC” in the business name), ensuring uniqueness is paramount — you can’t use the same name as another registered business in your state.
 To avoid legal hiccups, check potential names via your state’s business registry.
 (See business name checker definition)

 However, beyond legality lies branding.
 For an interior design LLC, your name should echo your design philosophy.
 Think of names that not only tick legal checkboxes but resonate with your target clientele, sparking intrigue and relatability.
 Ideally, your name should also have a matching, available domain name.
 That way, you can create a business website that’s easy for your customers to find, maintaining a consistent brand identity.